Aliktk/Python_Chilla/README.md

 This repository contains practice materials on Python, used to deliver online training course.
 The course was sponsered by **[codenics](http://codanics.com/)** and **[Scholership Network](https://www.facebook.com/groups/scholarships.pk/)**. **Pakistan**
 This course is for everyone who want to make their carrer/graphs/scientific Publication Chart in data science.
 The instructor was Dr. Ammar Tufail.

+__Objectives__:
-__Objectives__: (i) Expand the cohort Students with intermediate-level Python skills; (ii) contribute to quality of Data Scienctist  Resources in Pakistan; and (iii) Non computer back ground can expand the graphs/chart for their publication using code and libraries.
+  1. Expand the cohort Students with intermediate-level Python skills;
+  2. contribute to quality of Data Scientist  Resources in Pakistan; and
+  3. Non computer back ground can expand the graphs/chart for their publication using code and libraries.

 __Prerequisites and format__: No prior coding experience is needed.
 The sessions will comprise short lecture-style teaching by the instructor, Interactive session and assignmnets session where every participants write code on their own laptops and show thier output.